 This programme is designed for holders of a Level 7 Diploma/BA (Ord) in Social Care Practice who have at least one year’s post qualifying experience and who wish to progress to level 8, BA (Hons).
 Applicants normally have achieved a minimum of a Merit Upper on their Level 7 award.
 In addition, applicants must be working in social care practice for a minimum of 18 hours per week.

 The programme is part-time, to facilitate those in full-time employment.
 Lectures will held on Tuesdays from 1pm to 8pm.
-Semester 1 commences on Tuesday the 24th January 2017 and concludes in May 2017.
-Semester 2 will run from September 2017 until December 2017.
+Semester 1 commences on 23rd January 2018 - May 2018.
+Semester 2 will run from September 2018 - December 2018.

-The deadline for applications for entry January 2017 is Friday 16th December 2016. application form for DT571H
+The deadline for applications for entry January 2018 is Friday 15th December 2017.
+Progression application form 2018

 |Principles of Professional Practice||Management in Social Care|

 |Social Psychology||Research Dissertation|

 There is a demand for Graduates of Social Care in a variety of social care settings.
 These include: residential group homes, juvenile detention centres, special schools, women’s refuges, drug treatment and rehabilitation units, youth work settings, family and community projects, agencies for people who are homeless and centres for persons with intellectual disability.